Healing With Chakra Stones

 A very simple, but generally good rule for chakra balancing is that if a stone is the color of the chakra, it’s good for boosting and balancing that chakra.
 Hence, the first chakra stones tend to be red-toned, the second chakra stones orange-toned, and so on.
-Certain stones, like quartz, come in many different hues and can be used for all of the chakras depending on its shade.
+Certain stones, like quartz, come in many different hues and can be used for all of the chakras depending on the shade.

-When picking which gemstones to use for each chakra, secondary colors should be considered.
+When picking which gemstones to use for each chakra, secondary colors should also be considered.
 Two common ones are: black for the root chakra and pink for the heart chakra.